 Ask any child about deer and “Bambi,” the fawn1 in Walt Disney’s beloved animated movie of the same name, will inevitably come up.
-Bambi and his family lived way out in the wild, but many real-life fawns and their families have become urbanites.
+Bambi and his family lived way out in the wild, but many real-life fawns and their families have moved into cities and suburbs.
 The ‘wild” is getting smaller and all it takes is a neighborhood with 20 acres or more that offers what they need for survival.
 As human development unceasingly squeezes deer habitat, they sometimes have no better place to go.
 Do they visit your backyard?
-Here’s their story.

 White-tailed Deer, Odocoileus virginianus, are mammals in the order Artiodactyla (ART-ee-oh-DACK-tuh-luh, which means even-toed animals) and the family Cervidae (SER-vuh-dee), which includes Moose, Elk, reindeer (known as Caribou in North America), and others.
 Their genus is Odocoileus, which is from the Greek for “hollow tooth.”
 And, the word “deer” is from Old English dor, meaning “beast.”
 Like “Moose” and “Sheep,” deer is both singular and plural.

 Males are called bucks and females are does (DOZE).
-You may know the term “stag” for male deer, and that isn’t incorrect, but it’s more commonly used for larger members of the Cervidae family, like Moose or Caribou males.
+You may know the term “stag” for male deer, and that isn’t incorrect, but it’s more commonly used for larger members of the Cervidae family, such as Moose or Caribou males.

 White-tailed Deer are named for their tail, which appears to be brownish with a rather unimpressive white fringe.
 That is until they raise it.
 When it flips up and curls forward, a bright, broad underside of white hair is exposed.